 I know the trans community pretty well in terms of female and male, and I know physique is a pretty big deal for most of them.

 They all have physique goals.
-I hope that if I were to inspire someone I would hope they would look at me and feel like ‘what I want is possible.’
+I hope that if I were to inspire someone they would look at me and feel like ‘what I want is possible.’

 My advice to other trans guys who are really struggling to get in shape or not feeling confident is to find a gym that can be your community.
 Not just a gym like Gold’s or LA Fitness where you work out alone and you compare yourself silently to other guys.